Zawartas/labirynth/README.md

 # labirynth
-program that searches for exit paths
+Program that searches for exit paths